 We take part in the Innocent Big Grow Project every year and the Incredible Edibles whenever we are lucky enough to be selected to participate.

 Some of the fruit and vegetables that we grew last year were carrots, cabbage, potatoes, parsnips, onions, lettuce, sweet peas and cress.

 When Covid-19 struck we realised the importance of getting outside into the fresh air as much as possible.
 We designed our outdoor classroom in the space between ‘the Astro’ and ‘Gairdín na Scoile’.
 These new benches, moveable stools, whiteboards and umbrella’s allow teachers to use the space in lots of different ways.

 The outdoor classroom has been used in a wide variety of ways already from outdoor lunches, book club, working on creative art and STEM projects and of course for some rocket explosions and messy science experiments!

-We have removed the old yellow garden fence and replaced it with a block wall.
+We have painted the walls within the garden and removed the old yellow garden fence and replaced it with a block wall.
 This is more secure and gives better defined spaces to the garden and the outdoor classroom.
+Teachers and children collaborated to design and paint the new walls.
+It is going to look amazing!!
+WATCH THIS SPACE!
 We are looking forward to completing the project in the coming months.